-Ensure that your VNet Network Security Group (NSG) rules don't block the following communication ports: 53, 443, 445, 9354, and 10000-20000.
-For more detail on Azure VNet NSG traffic filtering, see the article Filter network traffic with network security groups.
+Ensure that your virtual network Network Security Group (NSG) rules don't block the following communication ports: 53, 443, 445, 9354, and 10000-20000.
+For more detail on virtual network NSG traffic filtering, see the article Filter network traffic with network security groups.

 Open your Windows firewall to allow Azure Database Migration Service to access the source MongoDB server, which by default is TCP port 27017.

 When using a firewall appliance in front of your source database(s), you may need to add firewall rules to allow Azure Database Migration Service to access the source database(s) for migration.

 Configure Azure Cosmos DB Server Side Retries for efficient migration

 Customers migrating from MongoDB to Azure Cosmos DB benefit from resource governance capabilities, which guarantee the ability to fully utilize your provisioned RU/s of throughput.
 Azure Cosmos DB may throttle a given Data Migration Service request in the course of migration if that request exceeds the container provisioned RU/s; then that request needs to be retried.
 Data Migration Service is capable of performing retries, however the round-trip time involved in the network hop between Data Migration Service and Azure Cosmos DB impacts the overall response time of that request.
 Improving response time for throttled requests can shorten the total time needed for migration.
 The Server Side Retry feature of Azure Cosmos DB allows the service to intercept throttle error codes and retry with much lower round-trip time, dramatically improving request response times.

 You can find the Server Side Retry capability in the Features blade of the Azure Cosmos DB portal

 And if it is Disabled, then we recommend you enable it as shown below

 Sign in to the Azure portal, select All services, and then select Subscriptions.